magnumjs/mag.js/README.md

 #### Notes

- * config attribute won't work with inner id element, use different element matcher selector
+* config attribute won't be called with inner id element matchers, use other element matcher selectors

-* focus requires a delay see add ons.

 * careful with module instance constructor, can stack overflow if circular reference.
 Don't call instance from within itself or on state, use separate module.
+See examples

 ```html